demisto/demisto-sdk/demisto_sdk/commands/common/content/README.md

 content: Content = Content.from_cwd()
 ```

-'from_cwd' class method will determine content repository path by traversing the parents directories in current working directory.
+The 'from_cwd' class method will determine the content repository path by traversing the parent's directories in the current working directory.

-> If this method executed not in Content Repository, Current Working Directoy will be configured as Content root directory.
+> If this method is executed not in Content Repository, the Current Working Directory will be configured as Content root directory.
-> If not valid Content folder structure no exception will be raised -> Child object will not be found (Packs, Documentations etc.)
+> If it is not a valid Content folder structure no exception will be raised -> Child object will not be found (Packs, Documentations, etc.)

 2. Accessing Content `Root` objects: